 2. Lifestyle Photography

-For example, Lululemon has a focus on sports lovers, so the company promotes a healthy lifestyle, and it lays a bet on photos that show how to use their products in its intended environment.
+For example, Lululemon has focus on sports lovers, so the company promotes a healthy lifestyle, and it lays a bet on photos that show how to use its products in its intended environment.

 3. Influencer Endorsements